 Hold Off When it’s Wet

-If there’s been lots of rain lately, or if morning dew is still appearing, it’s best to wait on picking up the clippers.
+If there’s been lots of rain lately, or if morning dew is still appearing, it’s best to wait to pick up the clippers.
 These conditions can increase the spread of disease because microbe growth is stimulated by damp weather.

 Hold Off During Fall